 West Linton Whipman Play

-Whipman is the old Scots word for carter or carrier, and the story of the Linton play began in 1803 when the Whipmen Benevolent Society, providing mutual aid to its members, held their annual meeting.
+Whipman is the old Scots word for a carter or carrier, and the story of the Linton play began in 1803 when the Linton Benevolent Society, providing mutual aid to its members, held their annual meeting.

 On one of the few holidays of the year, The Whipman of Linton paid formal visits to local mansions and spent the rest of the day at the gathering which was devoted to sporting activities.
 This gathering became known as “The Whipman Play.”
 The Linton Whipman is installed and invested with his sash of office on the Friday evening and leads a mounted procession through the village.
 Saturday begins with a rideout and is followed by a week long programme of activities, sports, and competitions.